VedAstro/Vedic-Astrology-AI-MCP-Server/README.md

 │  Copy the   │────────▶│  Paste in Your   │───────▶│  Ask Anything   │
 │    URL      │         │     AI Client    │        │                 │
 └─────────────┘         └──────────────────┘        └─────────────────┘
-Copy the MCP            Add it to Claude            "What are my horoscope server endpoint         Desktop, Cursor,             predictions?" and your URL from below          VS Code, or any              AI delivers Vedic
+Copy the MCP            Add it to Claude,           "What are my horoscope server endpoint         ChatGPT, Gemini,             predictions?" and your URL from below          Cursor, or any               AI delivers Vedic
                         MCP client                   insights
 ```